Rakhi-Pundhir/6Companies30days/README.md

 Here we are using the technique of remainders so we create a map that keeps frequency of remainders obtained by dividing each element of the array by the given number k.Then in case the remainder is zero and it is odd in frequency, we will return false since then it cannot form pairs.Also the case is same with frequency of k/2 remainder as it requires another number to form pairs.In all other cases any remainder x can be added to the remainder k-x to get divided by the target k so their frequency should match.In case it doesn't we return fale else we return true.

 ## Amazon Questions

+**Q-1 (C2q1)**\
+***Maximum Profit***
+We are using dynamic programming here as it will give us the previous transactions and then we can find out the last one.Here, memset is used which is just a function to copy zero to all eleemnts of the dp array.

 **Q-2 (C2q2)**\
 ***Longest Mountain***
 We use peak and valley method here.We start counting for peak and valley once we get a peak ie. a value is lesser than its succeeding value.Till the time it is so we keep peak as true ans move on and till we get a valley i.e. a value is greater than its succeeeding value we keep valley as true and move on.In case we get both peak and valley as true at the same time it means we have covered a mountain so we then calculate its length and compare it with initial length of an mountain.